pcardotatgit/Extended_TID_version_2/README.md

 - 1 means : select this feed
 - 0 means : ignore this feed

-All these feeds had been test ( March 2020 ) and work.
+All these feeds had been tested ( March 2020 ) and work.

+In this version of ETID, parser for all the feeds had been embeded as predifined resources into the application.
+You are not supposed to modify them

+By the way, if you want to create your own parser for a new feed, go to the **how_to_update_parsers** section.

 <b>Remark</b> The last feed ( Toulouse black List ) is very big and takes more than 10 minutes to be parsed